Lendog/Mysensors-ESP8266-Wifi-gateway-post-to-thingspeak/README.md

 My code for posting values to thingspeak

-Intneded to work with Mysensors libary 1.5.1
+Intended to work with Mysensors library 1.5.1